Mmedorenyin/dsi-toolathon-2025-granite-geospatial-land-surface-temperature/README.md

 # DS-I Africa tool-a-thon 2025: granite-geospatial-land-surface-temperature

+This repo is intended solely for the DS-I Africa Tool-a-thon 2025 participants and is a copy of the original IBM granite-geospatial-land-surface-temperature repository along with some modifications.

 Public notebooks and utilities for working with the fine-tuned granite.geospatial.land-surface-temperature model

 ## Initial Setup